PixelRubro/UnityXtensions/README.md

 `"com.vermillionvanguard.unityxtensions": "git@github.com:VermillionVanguard/UnityXtensions.git"`

-Not all methods were created by us and those were taken from everywhere around the Unity open-source community.
+Not all methods were created by us, some were taken from everywhere around the Unity open-source community.